strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.7.3 =
+* ENHANCEMENT: Added the pmpro_maybe_schedule_event() function.
+This checks if an event with the same hook and args is already scheduled before scheduling the new event.
+* ENHANCEMENT: Added a script that will run on upgrade to clean out old cron jobs.

 = 1.8.7.2 =
 * BUG: Fixed bug where pmpro_activation() was firing on every page load.
 (Thanks, Tigertech and MegaZ on WordPress.org)
 * BUG: Fixed bugs with internationalized date formats in a few places.